 Federal income tax - The Internal Revenue Service has determined that SIGN is exempt from federal income tax under Internal Revenue Code Section 501(c)(3).
 The Organization is not a private foundation under Section 509(a) of the Code.
 Accordingly, no provision has been made for federal income tax in the accompanying consolidated financial statements.
-Interlocking is a wholly owned for profit limited liability company of SIGN that is treated as a disregarded entity for tax purposes.
-As a disregarded entity, Interlocking's balances and activity are consolidated with SIGN and reported on the annual Form 990, Return of Organization Exempt from Income Tax.
+Interlocking was a wholly owned for-profit limited liability company of SIGN that was treated as a disregarded entity for tax purposes until it was dissolved in 2016.
+As a disregarded entity, Interlocking's balances and activity were consolidated with SIGN and reported on the annual Form 990, Return of Organization Exempt from Income Tax.

 The Organization is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-Management believes it is no longer subject to income tax examinations for years prior to 2013.
+Management believes it is no longer subject to income tax examinations for years prior to 2014.